Shoylekov/Python_Wordle/README.md

  - A letter is in the word but in the wrong position (highlighted in yellow).
  - A letter is not in the word at all (highlighted in white).
  - If the player guesses the word within six attempts, they win.
 Otherwise, they lose, and the correct word is revealed.
-## How to Play:
- - Run the game from the command line.
- - Type your guess after the prompt.
- - The game will show feedback on your guess, and you'll get 6 attempts to guess the secret word.
- - After the game ends, you can either win (guess correctly) or lose (fail to guess within the attempts).

 ## Running the Game:
 To play the game, follow these steps: